sadanandpai/javascript-code-challenges/challenges/async-concepts.md

 <br />

-#### Q9
-### Write a code to resolve all the list of asynchronous executions of promises and stop if any of them is rejected.
+### Q. Write a code to resolve all the list of asynchronous executions of promises and stop if any of them is rejected.
 Print the output accordingly

 - `Promise.all` is the method which helps to achieve the functionality which settles if all the promises are resolved or any of them are rejected
 - It receives array of promises as an argument to it